View Document Text

 which to invest and the percentage of the total portfolio that goes to each.
 That it is strategic speaks to

-Once implemented, each client’s strategic asset allocation is regularly reviewed to maintain their risk/return
+LNW’s discipline and long-term orientation.
+Once implemented, each client’s strategic asset allocation is

-opportunities to reduce the tax burden via tax loss harvesting.
+and economic developments or for opportunities to reduce the tax burden via tax loss harvesting.

 Any short-term adjustments on account of near-term opportunities or risks are based on analysis